HanKruiger/hankruiger.com/content/about.md

 Do you want to know what I do **now**?
 Check out [my now page](/now)!

+For a more to the point list of my work experience and education with more technical details, check out my [CV](/cv).

 # Who is this guy?
 This guy is Han.
 Han was born in Groningen in 1992, and he will stop writing in third person now.

 At some point, I moved to Friesland, where I finished my primary and secondary education.
 During this time I picked up playing the **guitar**, and appreciating **music** in general.
-As many teenagers do, I liked video games, and spent many hours playing games like *Rollercoaster Tycoon*, *RuneScape*, *A2 Racer*, *Tony Hawk's Pro Skater*, and others.
+As many teenagers do, I was into video games, and spent countless hours playing games like *Rollercoaster Tycoon*, *RuneScape*, *A2 Racer*, *Tony Hawk's Pro Skater*, and others.[^1]

 After finishing secondary school in Leeuwarden, I moved to Groningen to study **Physics**.
 Physics is cool, because it aims to *understand everything that exists in the universe*.

 So, naturally, I embarked expecting to solve the ultimate mysteries of life, the universe, and everything.
-(Not really, but I was hopeful and inspired.
-Today I am also realistic.)
 Unfortunately, I didn't develop a theory of everything (yet!).
-But I did develop skills in analytic problem solving, learned a lot of interesting stuff, and even [got published in an academic journal](https://doi.org/10.1063/1.4907277) as a result of my bachelor thesis on spectroscopy simulations!
+But I did develop skills in analytic problem solving, learned a lot of interesting stuff, and even [got published in a journal](https://doi.org/10.1063/1.4907277) as a result of my bachelor thesis on spectroscopy simulations!

-Computer simulations intrigue me, and that pushed me to follow a master programme in **Computing Science**[^1].
+Computer simulations intrigue me, and that pushed me to follow a master programme in **Computing Science**[^2].
-I really enjoyed this, as software allows me to easily build things that are interesting and useful (but mostly interesting).
+I really enjoyed this, as software allows me to easily build things that are interesting and useful.
 In the later stages of the programme I focused on data visualisation.
 My master thesis on graph drawing also led to [a publication](https://doi.org/10.1111/cgf.13187).